alex-lt-kong/the-nitty-gritty/c-cpp/cpp-only/01_raii-and-the-rule-of-five/README.md

   under the [constructor-basics](./constructor-basics/) directory.

 - So far, so good--playing in the C++ playground, things are nice and tidy.
-  However, as always, it becomes more interesting (or horrible if you wish) when C comes into play.
+  However, as always, it becomes more interesting (or horrible if you prefer) when C comes into play.

 - What if, for whatever reason, we need to `malloc()` two, instead of one, raw